How Much is 1TB Bandwidth in the Real World?

 It’s not easy to shop for hosting because the quality is not always evident upfront.
 It’s not as obvious as the below scenario.

 Beyond quality, it’s also unclear how much power and scope a site will require in memory, storage capacity, CPU, and bandwidth.
-Of course, it’s possible – and particularly speedy in scalability-friendly cloud server hosting situations – to change parameters after the fact, but it’s easier to set up your infrastructure with enough room to serve visitors sufficiently and grow.
+Of course, it’s possible – and particularly speedy in scalability-friendly VPS hosting situations – to change parameters after the fact.
+Still, it’s easier to set up your infrastructure with enough room to serve visitors sufficiently and grow.

 When looking at bandwidth specifically, web hosts sometimes have packages that offer a terabyte of bandwidth.
-A terabyte sure sounds like a lot, but calculating how closely a terabyte comes to meeting your needs will give you a sense whether to initially select that option.
+A terabyte sure sounds like a lot, but calculating how closely a terabyte comes to meeting your needs will give you a sense of whether to select that option initially.

 Bandwidth – what is it?

-Bandwidth refers to the amount of data you can transfer to and from your server; most is conducted by external traffic to the site, although it also involves activity on the site by employees, affiliates, etc..
+Bandwidth refers to the amount of data you can transfer to and from your server; most is conducted by external traffic to the site.
+It also involves activity on the site by employees, affiliates, etc…

 Bandwidth is typically measured in megabytes per second (Mbps); standard bandwidth allotments vary but average about 50 Mbps.
 However, bandwidth can also be understood in terms of general data transfer throughout the month.
 That’s how the 1 TB figure applies.
 (Keep in mind, strictly speaking, a terabyte describes monthly data transfer, not bandwidth.
-Understanding bandwidth as a monthly rather than a “per second” figure is a nod to common usage of the term.)
+Understanding bandwidth as a monthly rather than a “per second” figure is a nod to the term’s common usage.)

-Bandwidth simply defines the amount of data capable of passing through the connection.
+Bandwidth defines the amount of data capable of passing through the connection.
 The connection itself could be weak or strong.
-Bandwidth just tells you its capacity: quantity rather than quality.
+Bandwidth tells you its capacity: quantity rather than quality.

-Throughput is a related concept to recognize the capabilities in the signal.
-Throughput is how much data actually make its way to its destination.
+Throughput is a related concept to recognize the capabilities of the signal.
+Throughput is how much data actually makes its way to its destination.
 If the signal cuts in and out (like a cell phone signal that keeps breaking up), your throughput may be poor, damaging service quality even if you have high bandwidth.